merteldem1r/youtube-clone/README.md

 ## ✦ Meme Generator

-Meme Generator app that names says is generating app based on selecting picture and adding on that words that you want
+Meme Generator application as the name says it is a small meme generating project based on randomly fetched meme picture and adding words that.

 - Live: https://mertleldem1r-meme-generator.netlify.app/